Prep report: Wolfpack girls win big in Superior

 Bridgette Kent posted three of the Raptors' 12 hits, while Kyla Woodall had two more.

-Esko's Jamis Halverson allowed one hit and struck out 12 in a win over Barnum Tuesday.
+Esko's Jackson Peterson allowed one hit and struck out 12 in a win over Barnum Tuesday.

-Halverson helped his own cause with a home run and four RBIs in the win.
+Jamis Halverson boosted the Esko offense with a home run and four RBIs in the win.

 Sam Haugen had a home run and three RBIs, while Finn Furcht went deep and added two RBIs.

-Note: This story was edited at 4:28 p.m. on April 24 to name Jackson Peterson as Esko baseball's winning pitcher on Tuesday.
-It was originally posted at 10:53 p.m. on April 23.
-The News Tribune regrets the error.